sanketn22/SkillReporting/README.md

 The Domain1 and Level Enums contain the entries for Domain of the skill, and the level of expertise respectively.
 The Domain class contains an EnumMap<Domain1, HashSet<Skills>>, this is to hold all skills associated with the domain.
 The Employee class has a set of Skill objects and an Integer empID to uniquely identify each user.

+Currently running the application on sqlite database, will move it to another db and host it online at a later stage.